CiscoDevNet/WASTC2024-vFDW/3-Wednesday/Intro-to-Terraform/README.md

 <br>

 In yesterday's sessions, we saw how to use Postman to interact with devices.
 Specifically, we used Cisco's IOS-XE collection in Postman.
 Today, we will leverage that to create a script that Terraform will use.
+We'll also use Terraform to change device banners.

 <br>